-The Company carries out stress and scenario testing as part of the ORSA process which includes stress testing for property risk (the key market risk), equity risk and for a property subsidiary, Universal Golf Enterprise plc, which is in the process of developing a large value golf project.
-For the 2016 ORSA, the solvency position at 31 December 2016 and the projected solvency position over the business planning period were re-calculated following adverse stresses.
+The Company carries out stress and scenario testing as part of the ORSA process which includes stress testing for property risk (the key market risk), equity risk and for a property subsidiary, Universal Golf Enterprise plc, which is in the process of developing a large golf project.
+For the 2017 ORSA, the solvency position at 31 December 2017 and the projected solvency position over the business planning period were re-calculated following adverse stresses.
 The analysis indicated that the Company can withstand severe shocks in the foreseeable future with solvency ratios being maintained above the minimum levels.
-All stresses (excluding the property stress) also indicated that solvency ratios in the projection period remain above the tolerance level set by the Board of Directors.
+However, for property related stresses solvency ratios in the projection period are below the tolerance level set by the Board of Directors.